 Then there’s our fun top.
 I must say my zinnias are kinda stealing the show and I’m quite smitten!

 So there you have it.
 The damaged table top repair is not only complete, but I think looks even better than the original.
-It’s ready to shine again in someone’s home and I’m eager to see where it ends up since it’s available for purchase in my shop.
-(SOLD)
+It’s ready to shine again in someone’s home and I’m eager to see where it ends up since it’s available for purchase in my online shop.

 Feel free to ask any questions on my process.
 I sure hope you’ve enjoyed this simple makeover and are inspired to save those once-loved pieces.
 It’s these kinds of things that can make a budget-friendly home refresh possible.
 You definitely can have the look you want for less.

-Do pin and share these tips on damaged table top repair because you know there is someone out there ready to toss that perfectly good table…right?
+In addition, pin and share these tips on damaged table top repair because you know there is someone out there ready to toss that perfectly good table…right?